Protect Yourself in the Residence Halls

 - If you feel threatened, cross the street, enter a business establishment, or otherwise seek the safety of having other persons around you.
 Trust your instincts: if someone or something makes you uneasy, you are probably correct.

-- Walk purposefully; know where you are going; do not project the image of a victim.
+- Walk purposefully; know where you are going.

 - Constantly maintain awareness of your surroundings.
 Avoid potentially dangerous situations.

-- Have your door keys ready; carry them in your hand or pocket, not buried in a purse.
+- Have your door keys ready; carry them in your hand or pocket.

 - Avoid giving directions to persons in motor vehicles.
 If you feel you must, do not approach the vehicle closely.
 Speak from a distance and be prepared to flee in the opposite direction if necessary.